huixie90/huixie90.github.io/_posts/2021-2-3-What-if-everything-is-a-customisation-point.md

 Now we can call `std::visit` on our type as if it were a `std::variant`.
 Is it useful?
 Well it is useful in this particular refactoring example.
 One could argue the refactoring can be avoided by not using `std::variant` in the API at the first place.
 But that argument cannot convince me completely as what it suggested is that one should never use any types that they don't own in public APIs, including `std::variant`, `std::optional`, `std::vector`, `std::string`, ...

 If we continue explore the possibility of customisation points, `std::variant` is just a start.
 Next obvious thing is `std::optional`.
 It seems that we can never add customisation points to the API because all APIs are member functions.
-There are two which makes `optional` and `optional`: `operator bool` and `operator*`.
+There are two things which I think make `optional` an `optional`: `operator bool` and `operator*`.
 Perhaps we can have these two as customisation points

 - `is_just := Optional<T> -> bool`
 - `get_just := Optional<T> -> T`

 The downside is that this will make the API harder to use.

 Next let's look at `std::vector`.
 The first impression might be, omg, the interface is too rich and it is impossible to make all of them customisation points.
 Well, look at `boost::graph` library, you will find that this is not impossible.
 Lots of operations in `std::vector` are actually already customisation points, such as `ranges::begin`, `ranges::end`, `ranges::size`, etc ...
+We can start with simple concepts, such as `range`.
+And then adding more behaviours to it and make it `forward_range`, `random_access_range`, `container`, etc ...

 What if everything is a customisation point?
 I don't know.
 One thing I know is that this will never happen.